Anitta (singer): 2019–2020: Kisses and Brasileirinha

-2021–2022: Versions of Me and International recognition and success
+2021–2022: Versions of Me and worldwide recognition and success

 In March 2021, Anitta and Maluma were part of the Remix of "Mi Niña" with Wisin, Myke Towers and Los Legendarios.

-On April 14, 2021, Anitta joined Wisin, Maluma and Myke Towers and opened the Latin American Music Awards with the remix of "Mi Niña".
+On 14 April 2021, Anitta joined Wisin, Maluma and Myke Towers and opened the Latin American Music Awards with the remix of "Mi Niña".
 In May, the Latin Grammy organized the event "Ellas y su Musica", which seeks to honor women in the world of Latin music, Anitta performed "Girl from Rio".
 In May, Anitta together with Puerto Rican singer and rapper Lunay released the song "Todo o Nada".
 The song entered the top 100 of all Latin American countries and Spain, top 50 in 5 countries, having several highlights on the Billboard charts as well.

 In June 2021, Anitta released her first single in France with Dadju, "Mon Soleil", The song became one of the most heard songs on the French-speaking charts, becoming the highest position by a Brazilian artist.
 The song earned Anitta two nominations in the main categories at the NRJ Music Awards.
 In June 2021, Anitta released her second single in Italian with Fred de Palma, "Un Altro Ballo".
 The partnership became one of the most heard songs on the Italian charts, just not surpassing the success of its first single in the country.
 Also in June 2021, the singer joined the board of directors of startup Nubank.

 In July 2021, in addition to performing and winning some awards at the Heat Latin Music Awards, Anitta was honored with a special recognition award for her contribution to female empowerment.
-Anitta and Lunay performed "Todo o Nada" on July 22, at Premios Juventud.
+Anitta and Lunay performed "Todo o Nada" on 22 July, at Premios Juventud.

-On September 11, Anitta performed several songs at the Triller Fight Club in Florida.
-In partnership with Burger King, Anitta performed "Girl from Rio" at the MTV Video Music Awards on September 12, in addition to winning her own commercial for her vegan hamburger in her name, which was widely publicized on American TV.
+On 11 September, Anitta performed several songs at the Triller Fight Club in Florida.
+In partnership with Burger King, Anitta performed "Girl from Rio" at the MTV Video Music Awards on 12 September, in addition to winning her own commercial for her vegan hamburger in her name, which was widely publicized on American TV.
 Anitta appeared, for the first time, at the Met Gala 2021, in September alongside Brazilian entrepreneur in the footwear sector Alexandre Birman.

-On October 18, 2021, Anitta joined Billie Eilish, BlackPink, Barack Obama, Pope Francisco, Jaden Smith and others for the YouTube Originals special that aims to raise awareness about climate change on the planet, Dear Earth.
+On 18 October 2021, Anitta joined Billie Eilish, BlackPink, Barack Obama, Pope Francisco, Jaden Smith and others for the YouTube Originals special that aims to raise awareness about climate change on the planet, Dear Earth.
 The singer performed her single "Girl from Rio".
 In September, alongside Charli XCX, Anitta joined as a mentor in the singing competition held by Billboard and Samsung Galaxy, Billboard NXT.

-On November 14, Anitta made a surprise appearance at the MTV Europe Music Awards, talking to host Saweetie.
+On 14 November, Anitta made a surprise appearance at the MTV Europe Music Awards, talking to host Saweetie.
 In November 2021, Anitta performed the opening performance of the Latin Grammy alongside Gloria Estefan and Carlinhos Brown.
 Alongside Jeremy Scott and dressed as Moschino, Anitta attended the amfAR benefit gala in November.